 With so much competition for patients among healthcare providers, picking a convenient, attractive spot for your new facility is crucial.
 As covered in an earlier post, we’ve considered six key factors for the successful placement of a new primary care or urgent care clinic.
-In this post, we will take a deeper look at the sixth consideration: demographics.
+In this post, we’ll take a deeper look at the sixth consideration on that list: demographics.

-If you are not targeting the right demographic for your clinic, all other considerations are essentially irrelevant.
+If you’re not targeting the right demographic, all other considerations are essentially irrelevant.
 To look at it another way, all five of the other considerations are dependent upon demographics.
-It doesn’t matter how good parking is if the patients you are hoping to attract won’t come to that area.
+It doesn’t matter how good parking is if the patients you're hoping to attract won’t come to that area.
 If your proposed clinic doesn’t have any competition, that could be because your competition is right in the heart of your target demographic while your location is outside the viable radius (or perhaps it’s the other way around).

 Broadly speaking, there are three types of retail establishments: